jamesahuynh/Active-Directory-Detection-and-Monitoring-Lab/README.md

 ### 4. Installing and Configuring Active Directory
 In the Server Manager on the Windows Server 2022 virtual machine, the 'Manage' button was clicked to navigate to 'Add Roles and Features'.
 'Role-based or feature-based installation' was selected as the installation type.
 The 'ADDC01' Windows Server 2022 virtual machine with an IP address of 192.168.10.10 was selected as the destination server.
 Active Directory Domain Services was selected to be installed onto the selected server.
 Once the installation was completed, the 'ADDC01' server was promoted to a domain controller.
 In the Active Directory Domain Services Configuration Wizard, 'Add a new forest' was selected as the deployment operation.
 The root domain name was set to 'myaddomain.local'.
 The rest of the configuration wizard was completed using the default options.
 After the installation was completed, the server was automatically rebooted.

 In the Server Manager, the 'Tools' button was clicked to navigate to 'Active Directory Users and Computers'.
 A new organizational unit called 'IT' was created.
 Within the organizational unit, a new user named 'Jenny Smith' with a logon name of 'jsmith' was created.
-Another organizational unit called 'HR' was created with a new user named 'Terry Smith' with logon name 'tsmith'.
+Another organizational unit called 'HR' was created with a new user named 'Terry Smith' with a logon name of 'tsmith'.

 On the Windows 10 target machine, the preferred DNS server was set to the AD domain controller at the IP address 192.168.10.7.
 The Windows 10 target machine was joined to the 'myaddomain.local' domain using the Administrator account of the AD domain controller.
 Once the Windows 10 target machine was rebooted, jsmith's account was used to log in.

 ### 5. Performing a Brute Force Attack
 On the Kali Linux attacker machine, a static IP address of 192.168.10.250 was assigned.
 A new directory called 'ad-project' was created on the desktop by running the command 'mkdir ad-project'.
 The tool Crowbar was installed by running the command 'sudo apt-get install -y crowbar'.
-Crowbar will be used to perform brute force attacks on the AD domain controller and Windows 10 target machine.
-The popular wordlist that comes installed with Kali Linux called rockyou.txt will be used for the brute force attacks.
+Crowbar was used to perform brute force attacks on the AD domain controller and Windows 10 target machine.
+The popular wordlist that comes installed with Kali Linux called rockyou.txt was used for the brute force attacks.
 The rockyou.txt file was copied into the 'ad-project' folder on the desktop.
 A new file called passwords.txt was created to only capture the first 20 lines of the rockyou.txt file.
 This was performed by running the command 'head -n 20 rockyou.txt > passwords.txt'.
 Refer to Figure 13 for the contents of the passwords.txt file.
 The passwords of the users in the 'myaddomain.local' domain were added to the passwords.txt file.

 <img width="345" height="416" alt="image" src="https://github.com/user-attachments/assets/8acdeb27-d6b2-4ad9-b078-4456e984af2c" />

 Figure 13. passwords.txt

 On the Windows 10 target machine, Remote Desktop was enabled to allow remote connections to the machine.
 The accounts 'jsmith' and 'tsmith' were added as Remote Desktop users.
 On the Kali Linux attacker machine, the brute force attack on tsmith's account was initiated by running the command 'crowbar -b rdp -u tsmith -C passwords.txt -s 192.168.10.100/32'.
-Crowbar will try every password listed in the passwords.txt file.
+Crowbar tried every password listed in the passwords.txt file.
 Refer to Figure 14 for the output from Crowbar.

 <img width="526" height="44" alt="image" src="https://github.com/user-attachments/assets/b86d7061-5330-444d-9122-52a30244d404" />